-- 16. The purpose of an investigation is to establish the relevant factual evidence in connection with the allegation(s) made by the complainant. - 17.
+- 19. The purpose of an investigation is to establish the relevant factual evidence in connection with the allegation(s) made by the complainant. - 20.
 As a general rule, the Investigator should not have had previous involvement with the issues in the case.
 The investigation should be concluded as soon as is reasonably practicable.
-The Investigator will prepare a report and may, make recommendations on possible courses of action. - 18.
-The Bursar or Case Lead will inform the complainant and the person who is the subject of the complaint in writing (i) of the conclusions they have reached having reviewed the evidence, including any investigation report; (ii) of the action the College intends to take; and (iii) of the reasons for any such action. - 19.
+The Investigator will prepare a report and may, make recommendations on possible courses of action. - 21.
+The Bursar or Case Lead will inform or arrange for another senior Officer or manager to inform the complainant and the person who is the subject of the complaint in writing (i) of the conclusions they have reached having reviewed the evidence, including any investigation report; (ii) of the action the College intends to take; and (iii) of the reasons for any such action. - 22.
 The Bursar or Case Lead will also inform any other parties who have been asked to participate in an investigation that the investigation has been concluded.